 In my free time, I enrolled in several local classes and post graduate certificate programs to develop professionally.
 I received a Level I Certificate from the Beck Institute of Cognitive Therapy in Cognitive Behavioral Therapy (CBT) for Depression, Anxiety and Suicidality.
 I then earned a second certification in Cognitive Behavioral Therapy (CBT) from Bryn Mawr College.
 I also hold a Level I trauma certification in Eye Movement Desensitization and Reprocessing (EMDR) Therapy.

-After nearly nine years in oncology and 12 years in managed care, I launched my private practice, Cope Better Therapy.
+After nine years in oncology and 12 years in managed care, I launched my private practice, Cope Better Therapy.
 With a specialization in oncology and a passion for providing conscientious and compassionate counseling, I want my services to be available in the Philadelphia community.

 If you are having a difficult time managing sadness, guilt, sense of hopelessness, fears, concerns and anxieties or are struggling to make sense of a recent change in your life, I’m available to provide support.
 I welcome you to complete the FREE consultation form.
 We can start the journey together and see where it leads.